The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Experiments with

-\myparagraph{Prompt engineering Gemini.} Using 40 different prompts, we ask \texttt{gemini-1.5-flash-002} \cite{team2024gemini} to count the number of shapes in an image.
-The task is to select the prompt that yields the lowest absolute error between the LLM reported and actual number of shapes.
-We randomly generated 5,000 images with a varying number of shapes (between 1-12) and other characteristics such as color, size, and background.
+\myparagraph{Prompt engineering Gemini} We ask \texttt{gemini-1.5-flash-002} \cite{team2024gemini}, using 40 different prompts, to count the number of shapes in an image.
+The task is to select the prompt that yields the lowest absolute error between the LLM-reported and actual number of shapes.
+We randomly generated 5,000 images containing between 1 and 12 shapes while varying other characteristics such as color, size, and background.
 We project all predictions to the set $[0,12]$ and thus set $\MaxDiff{x} := 12$.
-As the reference model the best, third best, 20th percentile, median and worst prompts were used as evaluated on all 5,000 images.
+As the reference model, we used the best, third-best, 20th percentile, median, and worst prompts as evaluated on all 5,000 images.
 The right plot in \Cref{fig:combined-experiment-plots} shows that for a good choice of reference model, \RMS{} outperforms standard model selection, especially with smaller validation sizes; the reverse holds for a poor reference model.
 When the validation set is sufficiently large, both methods perform similarly, regardless of the choice of reference model.

-\myparagraph{Limitations} Our method depends on both knowledge of the problem structure to compute $M(x)$ and a high quality reference model, which is often not possible.
+\myparagraph{Limitations} Our method depends on both knowledge of the problem structure to compute $M(x)$ and a high-quality reference model, which is often not possible.
 Also, our approach is likely only useful for small validation sets because overfitting is rare for large validation sets \cite{roelofs2019meta,recht2019imagenet,yadav2019cold,miller2020effect}.

-[0]{ We thank Aaditya Ramdas, Cristobal Guzman and John Duchi for helpful input.
+[0]{We thank Aaditya Ramdas, Cristobal Guzman, and John Duchi for helpful input.
 We also thank Itai Kreisler and Akif Khan for their helpful feedback on the paper.